 HOW TO IMPROVE WORKER RETENTION THROUGH INTERACTIVE DESIGN ELEMENTS

 The goal of environmental graphic design is to enhance the user experience (UX) through the visual translation of ideas into the environment.
-In order to shape a spatial experience environmental designers use different types of graphic design, art, lighting, signage and landscaping.
-However, in order to create a real interactive experience and take the UX to the next level, the field has evolved to include “touchpoints:” design elements created to connect users with the environment directly.
+To shape a spatial experience, designers use different types of graphic design, art, lighting, signage, and landscaping.

-We at Luka do all kinds of UX designs, and are always happy to realize our client’s vision.
-Here you can see some of our favorite categories: games, motion graphics and interactive signage:
+We at Luka do all kinds of UX designs and are always happy to execute our client’s vision.

 Here are some of our favorite categories: games, motion graphics, and interactive signage: